isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_STRUCT_OPS.md

 ## Usage

 The kernel has the concept of of "struct ops" which are function pointers inside a struct, this is the kernels way of implementing polymorphism.
-A callsite defines a structure and contract for how the implementations should behave.
+A call site defines a structure and contract for how the implementations should behave.
 A new implementation can then create an instance of this struct and set its own functions.

 The struct ops map type is meant to serve as a way to allocate memory for an instant of struct ops.
 BPF programs are then set as field values to implement the functions in the struct ops.